MaximilianFranz/hics/INSTALL.md

 ### Compiling and installing hics-server

 We are now ready to build build `hics-server`.
-Assuming you already have the source inside the build chroot (if not, see [how to get the sources](#getting-the-sources))
+Make sure you already have the source inside the build chroot (if not, see [how to get the sources](#getting-the-sources)).
-The build dependencies are the same as for [hics](#installing-the-build-dependencies)
+The build dependencies are the same as for [hics](#installing-the-build-dependencies):

     chroot# apt-get install cmake qtbase5-dev libprotobuf-dev libgrpc-dev libgrpc++-dev protobuf-compiler-grpc libhdf5-dev ocl-icd-opencl-dev build-essential --no-install-recommends